matteo14c/HaploCoV/README.md

 To assign genomes to a lineages/group/classes you need to run
 <br><br>` assign.pl  --dfile linDefMut50  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned `<br><br>

 The output consists of a table in HaploCoV format, similarly to the input.
 The group/class/lineage assigned to each genome (9th column) will be updated with the newly determined groups/class/lineages.
 Moreover an additional column will be added to indicate/report alternative assignments with equal levels of similarity.
 An example is outlined below.
-No indicates no alternative assignments were supported, and hence that the genome was unambiguously assigned to a single group/lineage.
+No indicates no alternative assignments were identied, and hence that the genome was unambiguously assigned to a single group/lineage.

 column 1 |column 2 |column 3 |column 4 |column 5 |column 6 |column 7 |column 8 |column 9 |column 10 |column 11 |
 ---------|---------|---------|---------|---------|---------|---------|---------|---------|----------|----------|